Phase 3Single Agent·11 min read

 # Reached max iterations

 return f"Task incomplete after {max_iterations} iterations.
-Last response: {message.content}"
+Last response: {last}"

 def is_task_complete(response: str) -> bool: